 “To me that means finer ingredients that stay true to the flavors and cultures that influence Los Angeles, which is a lot of them,” he says.
 “We have Mexican restaurants, Thai restaurants, Indian, Chinese and Taiwanese restaurants, and we’re influenced by all those cultures.”

-Fraser’s first encounter with a Winston CVap oven was in a John Besh restaurant in New Orleans.
-A fan of high-tech cooking equipment, Fraser had never seen a CVap before and asked what it was.
-As the friend described how it worked, Fraser became intrigued.
-In addition to meals served in his restaurants, Fraser was (and still is) a caterer of large off-premise events, and CVap, as the friend described, excelled at producing food at scale and to a high degree of consistency.
+Fraser’s first encounter with a CVap oven was in a John Besh restaurant in New Orleans.
+A fan of high-tech cooking equipment, Fraser had never seen a CVap before.
+He asked what it was.
+As the friend described it, Fraser became intrigued.
+In addition to meals served in his restaurants, Fraser was (and still is) a caterer of large off-premise events, and CVap, as the friend described, excelled at cooking versatility, and at producing food at scale and to a high degree of consistency.

 “Consistency is incredibly important to us because we do so many parties,” Fraser said.
 “We’ve learned to nail that part down with CVap.
 It’s the workhorse in our kitchens.”